 If you want to learn more about finding an effective paid LMS service, a great place to start is our 7-part series How to Implement an LMS.
 In this series, we cover the basics and lay the groundwork to get you started looking at options.
 You can find thinks to all seven parts here:

 - Part 2: The Analysis Phase

 - Part 6: Roll-Out Planning and Configuration

 - Part 7: Final Steps

-The idea of a free LMS is certainly attractive, but the old adage that you get what you pay for often applies, making the free LMS an option most companies would be better to avoid.
-With so many top-notch cloud-based SaaS options with affordable monthly subscription fees and great support, your budget will be well-spent if you make the right choice.
-Use the articles listed above to make sure it goes your way.
+The idea of a free LMS is certainly attractive, but the old adage that you get what you pay for often applies.
+This is certainly true for the free LMSs, an option most companies would do better to avoid.
+With so many top-notch, cloud-based SaaS options offering affordable monthly subscription fees, your budget will be well-spent by making the right choice.
+Don’t be tricked by the idea that “free” really means free.
+Use the articles listed above to make sure you find the right option.